Two organizations are asking a Nevada baseball program to oust a little league coach who was convicted in Nevada of child sex crimes

 Navarro was convicted in 2002 for sexually abusing a student while he was the girls’ basketball coach at Dayton High School.
 Following his conviction, Navarro was given a suspended prison sentence and placed on five years of probation.
-As another condition of his conviction, due to his felon status, Navarro would no longer be allowed to work around children.
+Due to his felon status we believe Navarro should no longer work around children.

 "This is an absolute outrage," said Terri Miller, President of SESAME (Stop Educator Sexual Abuse, Misconduct, and Exploitation.)
 “How can a convicted sex offender – found guilty of felony child sex abuse – get a job around kids?
 Nevada and Carson City officials should look into this immediately.